 Course listings and syllabi

 Please be aware that sample syllabi do not reflect current coursework.
 For more information classes, please contact the instructors who teach them.
-For additional information about our BA and MA degree programs, please follow these links to see a list of all approved Communication BA electives and Communication MA electives, and a full, detailed listing of requirements.
+For additional information about our BA and MA degree programs, please follow these links to see a list of all approved Digital Journalism BA electives and a full, detailed list of requirements.
 Please visit the UA Class Schedule Search for a list of current and following semester course listings.

 Credit by examination / waiver policies